Haivision/srt-rfc/draft-sharabayko-srt.md

 #### The Waving State {#waving-state}

 Both parties start in a Waving state.
-In the Waving state both Bob and Alice send a WAVEAHAND handshake with the fields set to the following values:
+In the Waving state, the parties wishing to connect -- Bob and Alice -- each send a WAVEAHAND handshake packet with the fields set to the following values:

 - HS Version: 5